AdobeDocs/commerce-operations.en/help/performance/application-server.md

 >[!NOTE]
 >
->Because of a bug in the PHP garbage collector in versions 8.3.0 - 8.3.4, `--state-monitor` mode is not compatible with these versions.
-If using PHP 8.3, you must upgrade to 8.3.5 or newer in order to use this feature.
+>`--state-monitor` is not compatible with PHP versions `8.3.0` - `8.3.4` due to a bug in the PHP garbage collector.
+If you are using PHP 8.3, you must upgrade to `8.3.5` or newer in order to use this feature.

 ## Known Issues